liyan2015/AdaptiveBatchHE/README.md

 <img src="fig/batchencry_server_client.jpg" align="center" width="100%"/>
 </p>

-The code in the folder *batch encryption* is used to train model.
+The code in the folder [batch encryption](https://github.com/liyan2015/AdaptiveBatchHE/tree/main/batch%20encryption) is for accuracy-lossless batch encryption and aggregation of model parameters for FL training.

 `federated_experiment_main.py` is the main function.

-This component is used for batch encryption under FL training.

 The details of the three components are shown in the paper.